Skip to content

 “Reportable Life Insurance Sale”

 This form reports the sale of a life insurance policy.It tracks income from these sales, ensuring it’s reported correctly.You sold your life insurance policy for $20,000.
 The buyer sends you a 1099-LS.
-This form helps you report the sale and determine any taxable income.
+In turn, this form helps you report the sale and determine any taxable income.

 1099-SB